ThomSab/KalmanFilter/README.md

 ## Thesis

-The Title of the thesis was "Using Consumer Data to determine the Time-Varying Degree of Inflation Expectation Anchoring".
+The Title of the thesis was "Using Consumer Data to determine the Time-Varying Degree of Inflation Expectation Anchoring" commited to the chair of Econometrics of the Freie Universitaet Berlin.
-I summary, the point of the thesis was to investigate US consumer data between 2004 and 2014 for periods of de-anchoring from the inflation target given by the central bank.
+In summary, the point of the thesis was to investigate US consumer data between 2004 and 2014 for periods of de-anchoring from the inflation target given by the central bank.
-This repo is although only here for displaying the code itself.
+This repositorys sole purpose is although displaying the code itself so the description of the thesis will be brief.
+Feel free to contact me for open questions.

 ## Data